Share

 Getting a grant that offers you more resources to handle a project.

-From these examples, we can define positive risks as any uncertain event that will positively impact the project outcome if it comes to pass.
-No wonder, then, that many people prefer to call this type of risk “opportunity.”
+Positive risks are defined as any uncertain event that will positively impact the project outcome if it comes to pass.
+Positive risks are commonly referred to as opportunities.

-Risk analysis, risk identification, and risk management all mean different things, and understanding the difference between them will make it easier for you to understand risk assessment in project management.
+Risk analysis, risk identification, and risk management have different meanings, and understanding their differences will make it easier to understand risk assessment in project management.

 Risk identification